to: I Personal_Data II

 As will be explained

-have spent most of the last twenty-five years working as a member of a
+I have spent most of my career working as a member of a

 team in some form of humanitarian relief or education-based project in